UnlockGPU/UnlockGPU/index.md

 ### 💻 **Shape the Technical Demands**
 - **Developers:** Document your AMD pain points in our [Developer Priorities Document](/priorities/).
 - Share your technical priorities and developer war stories to strengthen our case.

+### 📋 **Improve Our Strategy**
+- **Review our [Campaign Action Plan](/action-plan/)** and suggest improvements to our community outreach, timeline, or tactics.
+- Help us identify key communities, influencers, or institutional investors we should target.
+- Contribute expertise in shareholder activism, campaign organizing, or corporate governance.

 ### 🚀 **Amplify the Campaign**
 - **Share with founders, angels, and devs** in your network who understand the GPU software crisis.